andy5995/vs-fltk/docs/for-developers.md

 ## Debug logging

 **vs** has some features to simplify debugging, mostly to support automatic tests and benchmarks, but they might be useful in other scenarios as well.
-`vs::globals::debug` is responsible for that and it is exposed in several ways:
+`vs::globals::debug` is responsible for that, and it is exposed in several ways:
 - in embedded scripts
 - via a special xml `debug` tag
 - in the `vs.fltk` C interface as well
 While using it you can define a key and value.
 The current timestamp at nanoseconds resolution is also automatically recorded.
-Records are saved to a file with name `VS_TEST_DEBUG` if set, otherwise no output will be emitted.
+Records are saved to a file with name `VS_DEBUG_FILE` if set, otherwise no output will be emitted.
 Older content is destroyed.
 The file format is just a simple CSV with horizontal tabs as separator of fields and newlines for rows.
 The order is *key*, *value* & *timestamp*.

 `vs::globals::debug` should not be confused with the ordinary logging functions which are also exposed in similar ways, but which are generally contextual and they mostly output to `stdout`.